'the Light Forever. Bible Study in Context.

 Genesis 1:9 And God said, Let the waters under the heaven be gathered together unto one place, and let the dry land appear: and it was so.

-In this verse waters under the heaven continues to reinforce the established division between the two waters separated by the heaven/firmament.
+In this verse waters under the heavens continues to reinforce the established division between the two waters separated by the heaven/firmament.

 Genesis 1:10 And God called the dry land Earth; and the gathering together of the waters called he Seas: and God saw that it was good.

 Genesis1:2 ….and the Spirit of God moved upon the face of the waters,

 I firmly believe that in the first heaven/earth age, when this earth was inhabited by the angels in spiritual bodies, that there were no oceans or seas or storms.
 That the earth was without mountains; the North and South poles were in their proper axis; there were no ice caps and that the land was fertile and good.
 And the waters that encompassed the earth acted as a filter for the harmful rays of the sun.